Nemesis533/Local_LLHAMA/README.md

 4. **Command Parsing**
    - If the guard model is used, the query will first be processed there, and only "safe" queries will be passed on.
 	 The model is based on Llama Guard 3 is a Llama-3.1-8B fine tuned for the specific task in the supported languages.
-   - The transcribed text and a list of entities from Home Assistant are passed to a LLaMA 3.1 (8B) model.
-By default models are loaded in 8bit.
+   - The transcribed text and a list of entities from Home Assistant are passed to the main LLM Model (wether local or an Ollama Server is irrelevant to the pipeline).
+By default same-machine models are loaded in 8bit.
-   - Entities can be supplied manually or auto-fetched from Home Assistant (requires access token and URL configured in the `.env` file).
+   - Entities can be supplied manually or auto-fetched from Home Assistant (requires access token and URL in the `.env` file).
 You can also exclude devices from the entities list in the same manner.
-   - The model identifies the appropriate devices, actions, and parameters, then generates a Home Assistant-compatible JSON command.
+   - The model identifies the appropriate devices, actions, and parameters, then generates a Home Assistant-compatible JSON command; if no entity can be identified, the model provide an NL response to the user query.
+   - For information queries (weather, news, Wikipedia), the system can fetch real-time data from the web and provide accurate responses.

 5. **Command Execution**
    - If the generated JSON is valid, it is sent to Home Assistant via the API and executed.
-   - If no actionable command is detected, the system reports a failure.
+   - If no actionable command is detected, and the user query doesn't "make sense" to the LLM, the system reports a failure.
    - For actions not supported by Home Assistant directly, you can place them in JSON format in the "command_schema.txt"; The actions will be matched via reflection to a function named the same as the action, and then executed via the command_queue

 6. **Feedback and Output**
-   - The piper-tts engine provides spoken confirmation or failure
+   - The Coqui TTS engine provides spoken confirmation or failure text.
-   - Output and logs are also available through a simple web UI for basic monitoring.
+   - Output and logs are also available through the web UI for monitoring.
-   - The langiuage is returned along with the reponse by the LLM
+   - The language is automatically detected and returned by the LLM for multilingual support.

 7. **FSM Diagram**